theo-brown/bayesopt_with_invariances/experiments/README.md

 # Experiments

-This folder contains the Julia scripts for running the experiments and generating the plots.
+This folder contains the scripts for running the experiments and generating the plots.

+## Synthetic

 ### Experiment 1: 2D permutation group